 Medical and educational assistance by believers is needed for these transient people.
 Broken and obedient workers need to go to these people and live among them, serving and loving them as Christ's hands and feet.

-"I (Jesus) know all the things you do, that you are neither hot nor cold.
-I wish that you were one or the other!
-But since you are like lukewarm water, neither hot nor cold, I will spit you out of my mouth!"
+"I know your works: you are neither cold nor hot.
+Would that you were either cold or hot!
+So, because you are lukewarm, and neither hot nor cold, I will spit you out of my mouth."
 Revelation 3:15-16

 Pray that believers in this people group become passionate in their zeal for the true God and His Son.